KrisKasprzak/PowerPoint_to_INO/README.md

 <br>Enable macros
 <br>File|Options, Trust Center -> Trust Center Settings, Enable “Enable all macros…
 <br>Enable Developer toolbar: RMB on toolbar Select customize the ribbon, enable Developer Toolbar from right selection group
-<br>Select Developer Tab, Macros, select BuildINO and click Run
+<br>Select Developer Tab, Macros, select BuildINO and click Run.
+Or put PowerPoint into presentation mode and click the Generate .INO button.

 The resulting code is for a display with pixel size of 320 x 240.
 Do not adjust slide size, the odd size is intended to make font sizes realistic in the INO.
 A different PowerPoint utility is available for 480 x 320 size displays.